Tracardi/argocd/INSTALLATION.md

     username: "root"
     password: "XXXX"

+# Networking

 digitalOcean:
   loadBalancer: true

+# Configuration

 config:
   multiTenant:
     multi: "yes"
   primaryId: "phm-"  # Use phone as primary ID key, This value should be set only once during installation and never changed

+# Images and Versions

 api:
   image: